 The Appearance of Black Smoke

-If your gas fireplace is venting black smoke into the room, you need to check the position of the logs and the screen and have your fireplace serviced.
+If your gas fireplace is emitting black smoke into the room, you need to check the position of the logs and the screen and have your fireplace serviced.
 In most cases, black smoke is a sign of a ventilation problem.
-When gas logs are not aligned properly, they can produce smoke and soot.
-Black smoke is also a sign of problems with your damper, flue or draft.
+When gas logs are not aligned properly, they can cause the gas flames to produce smoke and soot.
+Black smoke also can be a sign of problems with your damper, flue, or draft.
 The fireplace damper may not be open enough, the flue may be blocked and/or the draft flow may be inadequate.
 Contact a technician to have your fireplace serviced.

 Older Gas Fireplaces

 If you have an older gas fireplace or a gas starter that was manufactured prior to 1980, it may not be equipped with an OSD (Oxygen Safety Detection) device.
 An OSD system regulates the flame characteristics so the flame maintains a consistent blue color.
 An OSD detector will also shut off the pilot if it senses a problem with the flame.
-Upgrade or retrofit your fireplace, if possible, to include an OSD detector by a licensed fireplace technician.
+Upgrade or retrofit your fireplace, if possible, to add an OSD detector; this must be done by a licensed fireplace technician.

 Get a Carbon Monoxide Alarm

-Whenever your home includes something that can create a carbon monoxide leak, it's as important to have carbon monoxide alarms as it is to have smoke detectors and smoke alarms.
-Place a carbon monoxide alarm close to your gas fireplace, and be sure to buy one with a digital readout so that, if the alarm sounds, you can see how much exposure you've suffered.
+Whenever your home includes something that can create a carbon monoxide leak, it's just as important to have carbon monoxide alarms as it is to have smoke alarms.
+Place a carbon monoxide alarm in the area containing your gas fireplace, following the manufacturer's installation instructions, and be sure to buy one with a digital readout so that, if the alarm sounds, you can see how much exposure you've suffered.